bufbuild/buf/README.md

   including if types move across files.
 JSON output that includes the end line and end column of the lint error is also available, and JUnit output is coming soon.

 - **Editor integration**.
-The default error output is easily parsable by any editor, making the feedback loop for issues very short.
+The default error output is easily parseable by any editor, making the feedback loop for issues very short.
 Currently, we only provide [Vim integration](https://buf.build/docs/editor-integration) for linting but will extend this in the future to include other editors such as Emacs, VS Code, and Intellij IDEs.